ajv-validator/ajv/KEYWORDS.md

 _invalid_: `[]`, `["foo", "bar"]`, any array without integers

-The same can be expressed using only draft 4 keywords but it is quite verbose.
 The schema from the example above is equivalent to:

 ```json
 {